-Most experts are heavily discussing their system with their partner in order to avoid any sort of misunderstandings.
+Most experts are heavily discussing their system with their partner in

 "2NT is 23-24, and you may pass with 0-1 points," said one.